The Best Outdoor Dog Repellent to Keep Dogs Out of Your Garden

 Monkshood

-There are certain plants dogs hate that will keep them from going near your garden.
+Certain plants dogs hate will keep them from going near your garden.
 This natural outdoor repellent includes Bergamot, Rue, and Citronella, all of which can repel pets.
-(Watch out for rue, some people have a skin allergy to it).
+(Watch out for Rue.
+Some people have a skin allergy to it).

-Other plants dogs hate the smell like marigolds, also called calendula, can work too.
-For cats, try Scaredy Cat (coleus canina), or herbs such as lavender and rosemary.
+Other plants and dogs hate the smell like marigolds, also called calendula, can work too.
+Try Scaredy Cat (coleus canina) or herbs such as lavender and rosemary for cats.

 Plants can have varying results with different animals.
 Unfortunately, if the animal's desire is there, a bad smell doesn't always deter.